Fan (2016 film): Plot

-Gaurav invades Aryan's home in India and vandalizes his trophy collection, even frightening his wife Bela and Aryan's children.
-Aryan visits Gaurav's parents and meets Neha, Gaurav's neighbour and crush.
+Gaurav invades Aryan's home in India and vandalizes his trophy collection, even frightening his wife, Bela, and his children.
+Aryan visits Gaurav's parents and meets Neha.
 With their help, Aryan impersonates Gaurav at the local talent show; he declares Gaurav's love to Neha and tells about Gaurav's acts, to the ire of the audience.
 This provokes Gaurav, who shoots at Aryan with a gun.
 Aryan chases Gaurav and subdues him after a bloody fight.
 Aryan asks Gaurav to give up impersonating him and live a normal life.
-Gaurav responds by telling Aryan that he has destroyed his life and reminds him that he has not apologised yet.
+Gaurav responds by telling Aryan that he has destroyed his life and reminds him that he has not apologized yet.
 Gaurav flings himself off the roof, dying with a smile.
 Aryan's name is cleared from all the controversies, but the ordeal haunts him, and his name is linked with Gaurav's both in his mind and in the eyes of the public.
 On his next birthday, Aryan goes out to the roof to greet his fans.
 When he is about to turn, he sees a haunting glimpse of Gaurav in the crowd, smiling up at him, upon which he turns back to the crowd with greater respect and appreciation.